Who Framed Roger Rabbit: Legacy

-The critical and commercial success of the film rekindled an interest in the Golden Age of American animation, and in addition to sparking the Silver Age of American animation and the Disney Renaissance, it has also gained a cult following.
-In November 1988, a few months after the film's release, Roger Rabbit made his guest appearance in the live-action and animated television special broadcast on NBC called Mickey's 60th Birthday in which to celebrate the 60th anniversary of Mickey Mouse.
+The critical and commercial success of the film rekindled an interest in the golden age of American animation, and in addition to sparking the renaissance age of American animation and the Disney Renaissance, it has also gained a cult following.
+In November 1988, a few months after the film's release, Roger Rabbit made a guest appearance in the live-action/animated television special Mickey's 60th Birthday, meant to coincide with the 60th anniversary of Mickey Mouse.
 In 1991, Walt Disney Imagineering began to develop Mickey's Toontown for Disneyland, based on the Toontown that appeared in the film.
 The attraction also features a ride called Roger Rabbit's Car Toon Spin.
-Three theatrical animated shorts were also produced: Tummy Trouble was shown before Honey, I Shrunk the Kids; Roller Coaster Rabbit was shown before Dick Tracy; and Trail Mix-Up was shown before A Far Off Place.
+Three theatrical animated shorts were also produced: Tummy Trouble was shown before Honey, I Shrunk the Kids (1989); Roller Coaster Rabbit was shown before Dick Tracy (1990); and Trail Mix-Up was shown before A Far Off Place (1993).
 The film also inspired a short-lived comic book and video game spin-offs, including two PC games, the Japanese version of The Bugs Bunny Crazy Castle (which features Roger instead of Bugs), a 1989 game released on the Nintendo Entertainment System, and a 1991 game released on the Game Boy.

 In December 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

-Roger Rabbit served as inspiration for various live-action/animation films in the following decades including Cool World, Space Jam, Tom & Jerry, Chip 'n Dale: Rescue Rangers (which also features a cameo appearance by Roger), and Once Upon a Studio.
+Bob Hoskins' portrayal of Eddie Valiant and his interaction with the animated characters was praised, and he subsequently landed the role of Mario in the live-action film Super Mario Bros.
+(1993).
+Furthermore, the cartoonish aesthetic of the animated characters in the film served as inspiration for the design of the characters in Crash Bandicoot (1996).

+While the film inspired Disney to produce other crossover-themed feature movies, such as Wreck-It Ralph (2012) and Chip 'n Dale: Rescue Rangers (2022), the premise of uniting cartoon characters as actors who interact with humans had a greater impact on Warner Bros., producing similar films such as Space Jam (1996), Looney Tunes: Back in Action (2003), Tom & Jerry (2021), and Coyote vs. Acme (2026).